moves-rwth/storm/documentation/usage/cli.md

 # Loading Models

-There are various [input formats](languages.html) that storm can handle.
+There are various [input formats](languages.html) that Storm can handle.
 Some of them need to be transformed to other formats or need to be fed into a specialized binary.
 The main executable `storm` can treat PRISM, JANI and explicit [input formats](languages.html).
 Depending on the latter, the model can be specified via one of the following switches.

 - `--prism <prism-file>`
 - `--jani <jani-file>`